Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Pointwise Estimation

-We then explore several solutions to mitigate two potential sources of bias.
-In Section \ref{relaxed-HAL} and \ref{target-HAL}, we introduce two additional HAL estimators to address bias arising from regularization in a fixed model, represented as $\{\sum \phi_k^T \beta: \beta \in \R^{s_k}\}$.
+We explore several solutions to mitigate two potential sources of bias.
+In Section \ref{relaxed-HAL} and \ref{target-HAL}, we introduce two additional HAL estimators to address the regularization bias.
 In Section \ref{undersmooth}, we present two undersmoothing techniques designed to counteract potential projection bias.
+For notational convenience, let \(\psi_{\tx}(\beta)\) denote the point estimate a test point \(\tx\) obtained from a non-zero coefficient vector \(\beta\) and the associated basis vector\(\phi\).
+In particular, for the \(k\)-th working model with basis \(\phi_k\) and non-zero coefficients $\beta_k$, we write \(\psi_{\tx}(\beta_k):=\phi_k(\tx)^{\top} \beta_k\).